meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

 #### Total Supply

-Registries may optionally report the total supply of a token on the off-ledger token metadata API.
+Registries may optionally report the total supply of a tokenized asset on the off-ledger token metadata API.
 If they decide to do so, then that total supply should be computed by summing up the `amount` field of all active  `Holding` contracts with a matching `instrumentId`.